tlhabich/sponge/designs/semi_modular/electronics.md

 ---

 # Electronics (optional)
 The optional PCB (mounted opposite each encoder in the joint) handles the modular communication of the encoders with the [test bench](https://tlhabich.github.io/sponge/test_bench/) via I2C.
 It comprises an AD-Converter (ADC) ADS122C04 to convert the analogue output of each encoder into a digital signal.
-Each PCB is configured as an I2C target (slave).
+Each ADC is configured as an I2C target (slave).
 As the I2C controller (master) serves a NUCLEO-F401RE development board, that is located outside the robot.
 Attached to it is a Bausano EasyCAT-shield that enables a connection from the NUCLEO board to the EtherCAT bus for communication with the test bench.

 <p align="center">
   <img src="images/../../../images/PCB_semi_modular.png" width=600>